brettz9/atyourcommand/README.md

 		clicks link, will get asked), optionally with args, and optionally with desktop file or remote URLs, etc. as content; will thereby also be able to support (and demo) WebAppFind invocation from remote
-1. De-coupling of remote content from its executable (as in regular atyourcommand) but remember upon future loads of the content
+1. De-coupling remote content from its executable (as in regular atyourcommand) but remember upon future loads of the content
 	1. Modify [Open In Browser](https://addons.mozilla.org/En-us/firefox/addon/open-in-browser/)
 	add-on to allow launching of a file URL including with own args (and